human-ai2025/AI-Coding-Assistant/README.md

 ### Running the MCP Tool Server (Docker)

-The `terminal_server.py` (or your main MCP server script) is designed to be run inside a Docker container.
+The `terminal_server.py` is designed to be run inside a Docker container.

 1.  **Build the Docker image:**
-    (Ensure your `Dockerfile` is correctly configured to copy necessary files and expose the correct port, e.g., 8080 or 8000)
+    (Ensure your `Dockerfile` is correctly configured to copy necessary files and expose the correct port, e.g., 8080 )
     ```bash
     docker build -t mcp-tool-server .
     ```